IITDBGroup/ProvenanceWeek2021/cfp.md

 ### IPAW

-Authors are invited to submit original research work the IPAW track.
+Authors are invited to submit original research work for the IPAW track.
 This track solicits full research papers that describe mature, high-quality research on the topics of interest of the Provenance Week.
 Papers submitted to IPAW are expected to have some form of initial validation, such as a case study or preliminary experiments showing the feasibility of the proposed approach.

 Papers must be:
 - not published or under review elsewhere
-- no longer than 10 pages + references
+- no longer than 16 pages + references
-  - that is, references  do not count on the page limit - feel free to include as many references as required
 - formatting TBC.
 - submitted as PDF files to the IPAW track at:
   - [submission site](https://pw2020.thomasmoyer.org/pw2020/)